jinnychoe/Variant-analysis-pipeline/README.md

 The `pipeline.py` script serves as the coordinator for the entire analysis pipeline.
 It executes the preceding scripts in a sequential manner, passing the required inputs and outputs.
 The script automates the entire variant analysis pipeline.
 It generates `report.txt`, summarizing the mutations and frequencies in each sample.

-Execute the scripts using Terminal in Ubuntu/Linux:
+Execute the scripts in Ubuntu/Linux
 ---------------------------------------------------
 1. Check that scripts are in the correct directory.